As a witness you have certain obligations under the ICAC Act. Failure to comply with these obligations could result in serious penalties.

 - request and receive payment of reasonable expenses such as lost wages or salary and, if applicable, travel, meal and accommodation costs.

-Further information is available in the brochure, Information for witnesses.
+Further information is available in the Information for Witnesses brochure.

 Information for legal representatives